hashicorp/hcp-terraform-operator/docs/faq.md

 - **What do the `*-workers` options do?**

-  The `*-workers` options configure the number of specific controller workers that are concurrently processing Customer Resources.
+  The `*-workers` options allow configuration of the number of concurrent workers available to process changes to resources.
 In certain cases increasing this number can improve performance.

 - **What does the `sync-period` option?**